DevExpress-Examples/blazor-grid-popup-edit-form-customization/README-CODE.md

 }
 ```

-Implement `ShowPopup()`/`ClosePopup()` methods that create/reset an [edit model](https://docs.devexpress.com/Blazor/404759/components/grid/editing-and-validation/edit-model) (record data).
+Implement `ShowPopup()`/`ClosePopup()` methods that create/reset an [edit model](https://docs.devexpress.com/Blazor/404759/components/grid/editing-and-validation/edit-model) (edit row data).
 When an edit model is available, the popup form is visible.

 ```
 @code {